-Chess coaching for children aged primarily between 8 and 15 years runs term-time on Tuesdays at Wanstead House from 5pm to 7pm.
+Chess coaching for children aged primarily between 8 and 15 years runs term-time on Tuesdays at Wanstead House in two sessions.
 The aim is to help children who wish to develop a proper understanding of chess and to become good players.
 Coaching will involve formal coaching materials as well as competitive play.
 Wanstead & Woodford chess club is a very successful chess club and there will be many opportunities for competitive play as a junior player progresses.

-Ben Harte and Mark Murrell have enhanced DBS clearance to work with children.
-Other club members may also be invited to assist Ben or Mark.
-During the Covid-19 outbreak it is not possible for parent or nominated adult to be in attendance within Wanstead House as the public area on the ground floor is closed and the House itself closed to the general public.
-We have revised our supervision policy accordingly such that attendance can only be on the basis that a parent or guardian assigns responsible adult status to the session superivsors and will be contactable throughout the session, should the need arise.
+Wanstead House has continued its covid-19 policy of drop-and-go, with the House not open to the general public, such that it is not possible for a parent or nominated adult to be in attendance.
+Accordingly, our adjusted supervision policy continues to apply with attendance only on the basis that a parent or guardian assigns responsible adult status to the session supervisors and will be contactable throughout the session, should the need arise.

-Coaching costs £25 per child per term to cover the cost of the use of the room in Wanstead House.
+Coaching costs £25 per child per term (£20 for ECF silver junior members) to cover the cost of the use of the room in Wanstead House.

 If your child is new to the Club or returning after a period of absence please review our safeguarding documentation below and register an interest through our enquiry form – click the button.